-- Quantities – The opening order is set to allow the entire line to be shown in all colors and sizes.
-When a customer sees a full display, it gives the appearance that the product is special and something to notice.
-It is important to keep your display stocked with that minimum so you don’t miss out on sales.
+- Quantities – When a customer sees a full display, it gives the appearance that the product is special and something to notice.
+It is important to keep your display stocked so you don’t miss out on sales.
 We suggest a minimum of one quart in every color with deeper stock for colors you know sell well in your area.
 Sample sizes should be a minimum of 2-4 each color, and deeper for those colors you often sell.

 - Actual Color Samples – Although printed color charts are available in as close a match as possible, customers may want to see how the color looks actually painted (and even with finish) on a surface.
 You may want to paint sticks, sample blocks, or another shape that matches your shop to showcase to real color to your customer.
 This will help them visualize how the paint will look on their piece.
 Of course, there are a million creative ways to showcase the colors, and you are only limited by your own imagination.

 - Painted Furniture – Best selling stores often have many pieces painted in a variety of colors for their customers to view and be inspired.
 Many even keep a display piece, half painted/half not, so the customer can see the difference a new paint job makes.
 Providing a finished visual is always a good idea!